davwheat/thomasr.me/pages/uses.md

 My computers run Windows 10 Pro because I'm lazy, though the ThinkPad has a Manjaro dualboot and I've played around with Hackintoshing.

 I browse with Firefox on desktop and Safari on my phone.
-I type in VS Code and Notion.
-GitKraken is my Git GUI of choice and I use Powershell/Debian in the Windows Terminal.
+For development, VS Code is where I type and GitKraken is my Git GUI of choice.
+I use Powershell/Debian in the Windows Terminal.

-***

-_Last updated: 18th Oct 2021_
+For productivity and organisation, Notion is exceptional.
+Have a look at the Wiki in the menu!